 Seven-stranded Mohenjo-Daro Necklace:

-This Necklace was 4500 years old.
+History speaks its own languages which did never described ever before.
+Yes, course this Necklace was 4500 years old.
 It has an S-shaped clasp.
 It has bronze-metal bead and each and every bead is less than the size of a pepper-seed.
+I was hoping that they were not as same as they are looking in the same original condition but later that the guide told us, it is its original shape which was built by the original developers.

 Finally, that time had arrived when we had to pack our bags and had to return to our homes, It was an enjoyable trip for me and also an educational trip.
 Hence finally it was an essay on a visit to a historical place Mohenjo Daro.